J-Raymer/printlink3d/ProductPage.md

 This Product Page will list each of the application components and describe their function.

 ## Homepage
-The homepage goal is to attract and inform users about the application services.
+The homepage's goal is to attract and inform users about the application services.
 Besides this, the homepage acts as a central hub for the application allowing the user access to all other features.
 We decided on a clean minimalistic look for the homepage making it easy for the user to focus on the relevant features.
 If that is the ones with printing needs or a printer.

 ## Create Order Page
-The Create Order page purpose is to allow users to create new Orders.
+The Create Order page's purpose is to allow users to create new Orders.
 The Create Order page is split up into two parts.

 ### Upload STL
 The first step to creating a new order is to upload the user's STL file.
 As seen below, this menu is quite simple as its only purpose is to receive the STL file.